What is Tax Base?

 Tax Liability = Tax Base * Tax Rate

-The details are listed down as follows
+The details are listed as follows.

-Hence we can back-calculate to arrive at the tax base as tax liability/tax rate which would now be 15000 (1500/0.1)
+Hence we can back-calculate to arrive at the tax base as tax liability/tax rate, which would now be 15000 (1500/0.1)

-Top Features of Tax Base
+Features of Tax Base

 #1 – Simplicity

 It is simple to arrive at.
 All one would ever have to do is consider the net total of all the assets or revenues that are subject to tax.
-This will thus help the government ascertain the total number of taxpayers and then consider the income that is subject to tax.
+This will thus help the government ascertain the total number of taxpayers and then consider the income subject to tax.
 It would help one understand the total tax that the government will tend to earn through this simple method.

 #2 – Gauge of Taxable Income